JEFH507/org-chart-goose-orchestrator/docs/blog/enterprise-ai-orchestration-privacy-first.md

 ```

 ![Profile fetch success logs](images/16_Containers_Step10_Rebuild_Start_Goose3_2025-12-05_07-52-00.png)
-*Screenshot 16: Manager Goose container logs showing successful profile fetch.
+*Screenshot 16: After starting all containers: Manager, Legal, Finance Goose container logs showing successful profile fetch.
 The "Profile JSON:" section (first 50 lines visible) contains extensions, providers, goosehints, and signature—all fetched from PostgreSQL via Controller API.*

 ---

 ### The Finance Profile: A Complete Example

 Let's examine the full Finance role configuration to understand what gets stored in the database and auto-deployed to Goose instances.
-This is a real 6.5 KB YAML file stored as JSONB in PostgreSQL:
+This is a real 6.5 KB YAML file stored as JSONB in PostgreSQL, still needs lots of work, and have some fictional place holders, but so far it works:

 ```yaml
 # Finance Team Agent Profile